Introduction

 the wave equation were each

-trichotomy of linear second-order PDEs — parabolic, hyperbolic, elliptic — has
+trichotomy of linear second-order PDEs (parabolic, hyperbolic, elliptic) has a third

-a third member, the Laplace equation, and we committed to developing it in a
+member, the Laplace equation, and we committed to developing it in a subsequent

-subsequent page.
-To present that third member as another point on the same axis,
+To present that third member as another point on the same axis, however, would be

-however, would be misleading.
-Heat and wave are initial-value problems
+misleading.
+Heat and wave are initial-value problems in time.
+At

-in time: at \(t = 0\) something is prescribed, and the equation propagates it
+\(t = 0\) something is prescribed, and the equation propagates it forward,

-forward, parabolically in the heat case and hyperbolically in the wave case.
-The
+parabolically in the heat case and hyperbolically in the wave case.
+The Laplace

-Laplace equation has no time variable.
-The problem it solves is structurally
+equation has no time variable.
+The problem it solves is structurally different, and

-of the heat equation to zero, or both time derivatives of the wave equation to
+the heat equation to zero, or both time derivatives of the wave equation to zero,

 \[